AdrianApan/personal-site/_posts/testing-a-modern-react-app.md

 #### Routing

 In my example app I made use of `@reach/router`, however React Router should follow the same principles.
-To mock routing and the hooks that comes with it, we'll follow the general rule of mocking hooks:
+To mock routing and the hooks that comes with it, we'll follow the general rules of mocking a module:

 ```tsx
 jest.mock('@reach/router', () => ({